-There are times when you want to return a match for a VLOOKUP based on two values, not one.
+There are times when you want to return a match for a VLOOKUP based on more than one value.
 For example, we may have customers who have multiple branches.
 Each branch is recorded under the same customer number.
 So how do we look up info for a specific branch if all of the branches are using the same customer number?

 Without a doubt ‘Paste Link’ is one of the best time-saving features in Excel.
 Linking information from one cell to another saves you from having to update data in several places.